ictinnovaties-zorg/ReAgent_workflow/readme.md

 For now this runs a discrete action DQN as is used in the example on the ReAgent site.

-Below I describe the basic working of `reagent.py run`, the full detailed technical documentation can be had via `reagent.py run -h`.
+Below I describe the basic working of `reagent run`, the full detailed technical documentation can be had via `reagent run -h`.

 - `--skip-preprocessing` skip processing and directly start training a model.
 You can use this to repeatedly retrain a model with the need of having to rerun the preprocessing (generate timeline data, generate normalisation params).
 - `-r settings_config.json` optional settings file that enables you to change preprocessing and training settings in the run.
 For more details see the section below.

-In addition to the settings file, `reagent.py` also allows you to pass settings on the command line.
+In addition to the settings file, `reagent` also allows you to pass settings on the command line.
 This is done vvia the `--ts` and `--ps` for training settings and preprocessing settings respectively.
 For example:

-    reagent.py run -r settings_config.json --ts learning_rate 0.0001
+    reagent run -r settings_config.json --ts learning_rate 0.0001

 reads the settings from the file, but replaces the learning rate by `0.0001`.
 You case pass multiple values by simply calling `--ts` multiple times

-    reagent.py run -r settings_config.json --ts learning_rate 0.0001 --ts epochs 300
+    reagent run -r settings_config.json --ts learning_rate 0.0001 --ts epochs 300

 will read the file and replace learning rate and number of epochs. **NOTE** you can pass settings via `--ts`and `--ps` that are not in `settings_config.json`.
 You can even omit the settings file completely and pass everything via the commandline.